kodemartin/elk-greek-seismicity/README.md

 > NOTE: The `logstash:5044` endpoint is reachable only through the network created by
 > Docker, which is exposed to the service containers.

-More details on how to configure filebeat [here][configuring-filebeat]
+More details on how to configure filebeat [here][configuring-filebeat].

 #### Logstash